Sentimo-AI/FeelFree/README.md

 ## "About the Project"

 Sometimes we all go through tough days — feeling anxious, stressed, or just low.
 But not everyone feels comfortable opening up to someone.
-That’s why I built "MindMate", a chatbot that understands how you're feeling and offers supportive responses.
+That’s why I built "FeelFree", a chatbot that understands how you're feeling and offers supportive responses.
 It uses AI to detect emotions and sentiment in your messages and replies with kindness — just like a friend who listens.

 If things feel too intense, the chatbot even recommends professional help.
-Whether you're a student under pressure or anyone who just needs to vent, MindMate is here for you.
+Whether you're a student under pressure or anyone who just needs to vent, FeelFree is here for you.

 ---